wendyb8188/sep11-freedom-project/README.md

 by Wendy Bazan Galindo

 ## Context
 The "Freedom Project" for SEP11 is all about creating an interactive program that uses Javascript (coding language) and a tool of one's own choice (JS library, framework...etc).
-The purpose of this blog is to show people how Javascript can be used to make a functional interactive program which can be applied to the real world.
+The purpose of this blog is to show how Javascript can be used to make a functional interactive program which can be applied to the real world.

 ## Content
 For my project, I made a platformer game.
 These blogs will walk through my process of independently studying [kaboom](https://kaboomjs.com/) in order to create an inspiring, fun game!